VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-import/import-data-from-csv-files.md

 ---
 ## The purpose of using CSV files to import entities

 The purpose of the import functionality is to import entities from outside using CSV structured files.
-Such entities as Categories,В Products, Skus, Packages, Associations, Pricelists, Taxes, Customers can be imported in bulk using a CSV file.
+Such entities as Categories, Products, Skus, Packages, Associations, Pricelists, Taxes, Customers can be imported in bulk using a CSV file.
 Alternatively to creating those entities one by one, you can export them from outside system to CSV (Comma Structured Values) files and import to VirtoCommerce storage using import functionality of the VirtoCommerce manager.

 Another way of using CSV files is to update huge amount of data, e.g. Prices of items, or delete entities.